 Smallholder farmers face a myriad of challenges across key components of agricultural value chains, especially in logistics.
 The COVID-19 pandemic has created large-scale disruptions of rural supply chains.
 Current attempts to tackle logistics problems remain patchwork and small-scale, with little understanding of how to scale effectively.
 This study examines how best to address these challenges in the context of the four drivers of agricultural logistics including cost, quality service, tracking & flexibility and what platforms can best support them.
-Access the summary and case study.

 WHY AGRICULTURAL LOGISTICS?